 - The abundance of mammals, amphibians, reptiles and fish has declined by about 35% since 1990 (Indicator 1).

 The ongoing loss and degradation of wetlands impacts directly on human well-being and deprives future generations of the multiple benefits that they provide.

 Nevertheless solutions do exist, thanks to a community of actors united for the cause of Mediterranean wetlands.

 They consist in making them attractive as nature-based solutions, whose long-term benefits can be very important for social, cultural and economical welfare of the Mediterranean populations, as “climate buffers”, or regarding food production.

-You can download the report (full version or factsheets and appendices only) hereunder.
+You can download the report (full version or factsheets and appendices only) below.